-The Blood-Price of Political Dysfunction
+The Blood-Price Of Political Dysfunction

 I hope Justice Kennedy watches the news.

-This morning at least 58 people were murdered and more than 500 were injured when a 64 year old civilian opened fire on a crowded concert in Las Vegas.
-This was the second “largest mass shooting in modern American history” in the past two years—surpassing 2016’s dreadful harvest of 49 souls in Orlando.
-This daybreak saw 58 people dead and more than 500 injured.
-For comparisons sake, at the height of the Second Battle of Fallujah in November 2004, the United States lost 54 people and 425 wounded in 9 days.
+This morning at least 58 people were murdered and more than 500 were injured when a 64-year-old civilian opened fire on a crowded concert in Las Vegas.
+This was the second “largest mass shooting in modern American history” in the past two years — surpassing 2016’s dreadful harvest of 49 souls in Orlando.
+For comparison’s sake, at the height of the Second Battle of Fallujah in November 2004, the United States lost 54 people and 425 wounded in 9 days.

 This mass murder is our collective failure.
 Ritually, we as a society pay the blood-price for our policy inaction.
-In 2016 we lost 54 in Orlando; and in 2015 we lost 9 in Charleston; and 20 children and six adults in 2012 in Newtown; and 32 in Blacksburg, Virginia in 2007; and on, and on, and on, and on.
+In 2016 we lost 49 in Orlando; and in 2015 we lost nine in Charleston; and 20 children and six adults in 2012 in Newtown; and 32 in Blacksburg, Virginia in 2007; and on, and on, and on, and on.

 Let’s be clear, this is a failure of policy.
 This is not a failure of imagination, or of security.
 We have failed to set anything close to a sensible gun control policy in this country.
 These policies have been stymied, at every turn, by Republican legislators indentured to their NRA lobbyists.